-3) Inter-ISP traffic by the inter-ISP cache sharing: The transit traffic generated by the last 50,000 Interest packets is 3,439 GB for the case with normal CCN.
-When we conduct the proposed method, the values are 2,732 GB and 2,491 GB without and with inter-ISP cache sharing, respectively.
+5.2.3 Inter-ISP traffic by the inter-ISP cache sharing

+The transit traffic generated by the last 50, 000 Interest packets is 3, 439 GB for the case with normal CCN.
+When we conduct the proposed method, the values are 2, 732 GB and 2, 491 GB without and with inter-ISP cache sharing, respectively.
 Meanwhile, the traffic load on the peering link with inter-ISP cache sharing is 505 GB, which is larger than the reduction volume from without inter-ISP cache sharing, that is 241 GB.
 This is because when using inter-ISP cache sharing, the cache hit ratio in each ISP's network declines while the whole cache hit ratio increases, that leads the increase in the inter-ISP traffic.
 However, in general, the cost to utilize transit links is higher than that of peering links, and so the inter-ISP cache sharing has significant benefits for reducing the ISP's cost.

 To confirm the inter-ISP traffic balance between cooperating ISPs, for each ISP, we calculate the request frequency to the cached contents in the partner ISP, where the whole request frequency of each ISP is one.
 The request frequencies from ISP A to ISP B and from ISP B to ISP A are 0.164 and 0.184, respectively, at the end of simulation experiment.
 We also conducted a simulation experiment where the request frequency of ISP B is a half of ISP A. For this case, the total request frequencies of two ISPs are 0.114 and 0.142.
 For both results, the differences between the two ISPs are within the threshold $P{th} (= 0.05)$ .
+The amount of traffic volume between the ISPs from ISP A to ISP B is 254GB, and from ISP B to ISP A is 251GB.
 Therefore, we conclude the proposed method with inter-ISP cache sharing can maintain the inter-ISP traffic balance.